 Both CT arthrography and MRI showed excellent sensitivity (92%-100%) but lower specificity (15%-77%) for detecting posteriorly located loose bodies in the elbow.
 Neither MRI nor CT arthrography showed adequate sensitivity (46%-91%) or specificity (13%-73%) for evaluating anterior loose bodies.
 Overall, the sensitivity (80%-100%) and specificity (20%-70%) of MRI and CT arthrography were similar to those of radiography, which had a sensitivity of 84% and specificity of 71%.
-54 to characterize these loose bodies.
-The appearance of the loose bodies is more variable on MRI, with differences depending on the degree of calcification.
-However, MRI delineates the extent of disease well.
-55

-In both primary and secondary synovial chondromatosis, radiographs reveal multiple in traarticular calcifications.
+In both primary and secondary synovial chondromatosis, radiographs reveal multiple intraarticular calcifications.
 They tend to be more numerous and more uniform in size, shape, and distribution in primary synovial chondromatosis.
-CT is the optimal modality
+CT is the optimal modality to characterize these loose bodies.
+Theappearance of the loosebodies is morevariable on MRI, with differences depending on the degree of calcification.
+However, MRI delineates the extent of disease well.